backstage/backstage/docs/getting-started/app-custom-theme.md

 contribute, check the
 [Contributing documentation](https://github.com/backstage/backstage/blob/master/plugins/home/README.md#contributing).

-> tip If you want to use one of the available homepage templates you can find
+> If you want to use one of the available homepage templates you can find the
-> the
 > [templates](https://backstage.io/storybook/?path=/story/plugins-home-templates)
 > in the storybook under the "Home" plugin.
-And if you would like to contribute a
+And if you would like to contribute
-> template, please see the
+> a template, please see the
 > [Contributing documentation](https://github.com/backstage/backstage/blob/master/plugins/home/README.md#contributing)

 ```tsx